AKSW/owcli/README.md

 ## Usage

-owcli is an RPC client which follows the [http://json-rpc.org/wiki/specification](JSON RPC protocol specification).
+owcli is an RPC client which follows the [JSON RPC protocol specification](http://json-rpc.org/wiki/specification).
 This means, owcli runs a remote procedure on your OntoWiki instance which is an JSON/RPC server.

 If you have enabled the `jsonrpc` component extension on your Ontowiki instance (which is enabled by default) you can access different jsonrpc servers on it.